 - For snacking

-- Sprinkled on salads (like this Berry Crunch Salad)
+- Sprinkling on salads or bowls (like this Berry Crunch Salad)

 - Topping baked sweet potatoes

 - On this Roasted Butternut Squash Soup

 - On vegan ice cream or dairy-free yogurt

 - As a side dish or snack for holiday parties

 For more inspiration, also browse all vegan holiday recipes.

 - 2 cups walnuts* (or pecans or both)

 - 1/3 cup pure maple syrup